 Identifying work-from-home scams can be tricky, especially as they often appear alongside legitimate opportunities on popular job-search websites.
-And if you’re a retiree looking to supplement your Social Security or a worker left reeling by a late-career layoff, it can be awfully tempting to follow those leads.
+And if you’re a retiree looking to supplement your Social Security or a worker left reeling by the COVID-19 pandemic, it can be awfully tempting to follow those leads.
 Who wouldn’t like to earn big money stuffing envelopes or posting online ads from the comfort of your couch or get all the tools and training needed to start a lucrative home-based business?

 Few of these offers ever lead to actual income.
 Instead, they’re liable to leave you with a lighter bank account or even heavily in debt.

 Typical ploys invite you to get to work stuffing envelopes, processing billing forms for medical offices, filling out online surveys, doing typing or data entry, or assembling crafts.
-The common thread is that you’ll be asked to pay something upfront for supplies, certifications, coaching or client leads.
-In return you may get a load of useless information, or nothing at all, or a demand that you place more ads to recruit more people into the scheme.
+The common thread is that you’ll be asked to pay something upfront for supplies, certifications, coaching or client leads — or sent a check to cover such expenses, which turns out to be bogus.